Santa Paws 2: The Santa Pups

 Santa Paws 2: The Santa Pups is a 2012 Christmas adventure film directed by Robert Vince and produced by Anna McRoberts.
 It is the sequel to The Search for Santa Paws (2010).
-The Santa Pups save Christmas around the world.
 The film was released by Walt Disney Studios Home Entertainment on DVD, Blu-ray, and as a film download on November 20, 2012.

 Plot

-Mrs. Paws has just given birth to four adorable puppies named Hope, Jingle, Charity and Noble.
+Mrs. Paws has just given birth to four puppies named Hope, Jingle, Charity and Noble.
 Four months later, the Santa Pups each have their own personalities.
 Hope is always ready to take action wherever she goes, but never takes caution.
 Jingle loves to sing, but she can only sing off-key.
 Charity still needs to learn how to share, and Noble pretends to be the leader of his sisters, and leads them into trouble.

 In school, Noble asks Eli and Eddy if they can have their own magic crystals, but they have to understand the True Meaning of Christmas to earn one.
 The Santa Pups are then taken on a field trip to the cave of the Great Christmas Icicle, where they learn how magic is used, and how the Christmas Magic in the icicle is used to power the magic crystals.
-They see on the spirit map that Christmas spirit is highest in Pineville, USA (in Montana, according to the spirit map; it could be Hot Springs, and this town is originally platted as Pineville) where they learn an ambassador named Michelle Reynolds has recently passed away.
+They see on the spirit map that Christmas spirit is highest in Pineville, USA where they learn an ambassador named Michelle Reynolds has recently died.

-In Pineville, every citizen is overly ecstatic about Christmas, including Michelle's widowed husband Thomas and their 7-year-old daughter Sarah, except for their 12-year-old son Carter who has lost his Christmas spirit after his mother's passing and has now become apathetic and cold-hearted.
+In Pineville, every citizen is ecstatic about Christmas, including Michelle's widowed husband Thomas and their 8-year-old daughter Sarah, except for their 12-year-old son Carter who has lost his Christmas spirit after his mother's death and has become apathetic and cold-hearted.